-With the radius correction you will be able to determine, in which pixel environment the correction calculation will take place.
-A radius of 1 uses the environment of one pixel, so into total 3×3 pixel.
-The radius creates a corrector matrix of 7×7 pixel.
+With the radius correction you will be able to determine in which pixel environment the correction calculation will take place.
+A radius of 1 uses the environment of one pixel, so 3×3 pixels in total.
+The radius creates a corrector matrix of 7×7 pixels.

 d) Colour correction

-Tip: In practise there are a lot of dark frame images taken in astro-photography that are then eventually calculated together into a so-called master dark.
-This way 50 or more, dark frame images are calculated into a master dark.
+Tip: In practise there are a lot of dark frame images taken in astro-photography, which are eventually calculated into a so-called master dark.
+This way, 50 or more dark frame images are calculated into a master dark.